 Following from the study, there is therefore the need for the realignment of STIs and HIV/AIDS prevention programmes to tackle the problem of wrong or unjustified perceptions.
 One way of doing this may be through the incorporation of STIs and HIV/AIDS education in the University curriculum in Nigeria.
 STIs and HIV/AIDS education may be made part of the General Studies or Foundation Studies courses in the universities.
-Furthermore, parents, teachers and sex educators should increase their involvement in STIs and HIV/AIDS education, with much emphasis on the routes of transmission and prevention strategies.
+Furthermore, greater publication should also be given to other STIs by the different media so that the students as well as the general public will be better equipped with the different types and features of sexually transmitted infections with much emphasis on the routes of transmission and prevention strategies.